scionproto/scion/doc/ControlPlanePKI.md

   certificate.

 #### Issuer Certificate
-- __IA__: ACII string.
+- __IA__: ASCII string.
 ISD and AS identifiers of the entity that signed the certificate.
 The issuer must be in the same ISD as the subject.
 - __KeyVersion__: 64-bit unsigned integer.
-The online key version of the issuing AS in the TRC.
+The issuing key version of the issuing AS in the TRC.

 ### Example of an AS Certificate Payload